Slip sheet

 A Slip sheet is “a corrugated, solid fiber, or plastic sheet onto which a unit load can be assembled.
 A protruding short panel can be grasped by the jaws of a pull-pack truck and the load pulled back onto the pull-pack platform.”

 Construction

 Several constructions are available. replacing traditional wooden pallets.
 The unit load is usually stretch wrapped or shrink wrapped for stability.

-Many are constructed corrugated fiberboard or a thick solid fiber sheet.
+Many are constructed of corrugated fiberboard or a thick solid fiber sheet.
 They are typically the size of a pallet or of the load to go on a pallet.
 One or more sides has a lip which extends from the load to allow grasping by a special push-pull attachment on a modified fork truck.